withastro/docs/src/pages/en/guides/server-side-rendering.md

 </html>
 ```

-in the API Route you can safely define secret values, or read your secret environment variables.
+In the API route you can safely define secret values, or read your secret environment variables.

 __pages/recaptcha.js__